Diana Jones Award

+History

 The Diana Jones trophy was originally created as a keepsake in the UK offices of TSR in the mid 1980s to commemorate the ending of their license to publish The Adventures of Indiana Jones Role-Playing Game.
 The trophy itself was a lucite pyramid containing the burnt remains of the last unsold copy of the game; all that was legible of the title was "diana Jones".
 (There is no relation of the award with fantasy author Diana Wynne Jones.)
 The trophy was "liberated" and eventually ended up with the Diana Jones committee.
 The destruction of "one of the least-loved and critically savaged games of all time" was seen an appropriate symbol for an award for excellence in gaming.
 The trophy also contains a counter that reads "Nazi™" from the game.
 While the trademark claim was present at Lucasfilm's insistence, it led to rumors that TSR had tried to trademark the term.

 In October 2021, it was announced that the physical award had been lost in transit.
 A committee member stated "Perhaps it now sits in a box inside a warehouse somewhere, as forgotten and unappreciated as the Ark of the Covenant at the end of Raiders of the Lost Ark."
-A new award is being considered, and the committee announced the launch of a new award, the Diana Jones Emerging Designer Program.
+A new physical award was debuted in 2022, and the committee announced the launch of a new award, the Diana Jones Emerging Designer Program.

+The Diana Jones Committee became a 501(c)(3) registered charity in 2023.